show_page.php1 : nb05.jpg

 HISTORY: This calf was from Oklahoma.
 The animal experienced a sudden onset of disease characterized by high fever, anorexia, depression, decreased activity, excessive salivation with drooling, and nasal discharge.
 These signs were followed by dyspnea, cough, and severe diarrhea.
 Towards the end of the illness, the calf had difficulty walking and exhibited stiffness and knuckling in the fetlock joints.
 The animal was seen to move aimlessly in circles, stagger and fall with the head extended in opisthotonus.
 In the final stages, the limbs appeared weak or paralyzed, and death occurred 7 days after the onset of signs.

-HISTOPATHOLOGIC DESCRIPTION: Brainstem: Multifocally expanding Virchow-Robin space, extending into the perivascular neuropil, and to a lesser extent expanding the leptomeninges are moderate numbers of lymphocytes and macrophages with fewer neutrophils and scant to moderate amounts of necrotic debris.
+HISTOPATHOLOGIC DESCRIPTION: Brainstem: Multifocally expanding Virchow-Robin space, extending into the perivascular parenchyma, and to a lesser extent expanding the leptomeninges are moderate numbers of lymphocytes and macrophages with fewer neutrophils and scant to moderate amounts of necrotic cellular debris.
 Affected small caliber blood vessels are lined by hypertrophied (reactive) endothelial cells and vessel walls are often obscured by previously described inflammatory cells admixed with small amounts of necrotic debris and fibrin (necrotizing vasculitis).
-There is multifocal spongiosis within the neuropil adjacent to affected vessels.
-Within the white matter myelin sheaths are often dilated (ellipsoid) and contain swollen hypereosinophilic axons (spheroids) up to 30µm in diameter or rarely contain gitter cells (digestion chambers).
-Within the gray matter there are rare neurons with angular borders, hypereosinophilic cytoplasm, and pyknotic or karyolytic nuclei (neuronal necrosis) and rare neurons central chromatolysis (degeneration).
+Adjacent to vessels, there is multifocal vacuolation of the neuropil characterized by variably sized, round, clear vacuoles.
+Within the white matter myelin sheaths are often expanded and contain swollen and hypereosinophilic axons (spheroids) that are up to 30µm in diameter or gitter cells admixed with fragmented axonal debris (digestion chambers).
+Within the gray matter there are rare neurons with angular borders, hypereosinophilic cytoplasm, and pyknotic or karyorrhectic nuclei (neuronal necrosis) and rare neurons with central chromatolysis (degeneration).

 MORPHOLOGIC DIAGNOSIS: Brainstem: Meningoencephalitis, lymphohistiocytic and neutrophilic, multifocal, moderate, with necrotizing vasculitis, breed unspecified, bovine.